 Schlesinger found that workers in service industries consider themselves capable if their jobs include the following elements: the latitude to deliver results; excellent training; well-engineered support systems; and recognition and rewards for doing a job well.

-Our research team has been studying physician capability for the past year, beginning with a survey we administered to 1,029 doctors on the athenahealth network.
-We rated physicians on their self-perceived capability, based on their level of agreement with two statements:
+Our research team has been studying that framework in term of physicians for the past year, beginning with a survey we administered to 1,029 doctors on the athenahealth network.
+We rated physicians on their perceptions of how well their organizations support them, based on their level of agreement with two statements:

 - I have the latitude I need to provide high quality care to my patients.

 - I have the tools and resources I need to properly care for my patients.

 When we correlated the quality of capability with other survey results, we found that the concept provides valuable guidance for addressing some of the most pressing challenges healthcare leaders face: How can we reduce turnover and the associated costs?
 How can we improve physician engagement and reduce burnout?
 How can we improve productivity without alienating doctors?

 It's important to be clear about the definition of capability in a healthcare setting.
 It does not refer to a doctor's clinical competence, which is assumed.
 Capability measures the degree to which physicians feel they can provide the best possible care to their patients without obstruction.
 Doctors who do not have self-perceived capability tend to feel that excess paperwork, weak staff, and inefficient operations make it more difficult for them to provide optimal care.

 The power of capability as an umbrella concept is evident on multiple dimensions.
 Compared with their colleagues who did not meet the criteria for self-perceived capability, physicians who perceive they are equipped and supported are:

 - 17 percent more productive as measured by RVUs worked per day